BrunaLab/LAS6292_DataManagement/content/post/class-sessions/02_class.md

 weight: 4
 ---

-## BREAKOUT EXERCISE: FIELD DATA STORAGE AND BACKUP
+## BREAKOUT EXCERCISE: FIELD DATA STORAGE AND BACKUP

 Robin is a graduate student studying Malaria in Tanzania.
 The research project requires visiting communities, collecting mosquitoes from different sources of standing water (for later identification at the FLMNH and statistical analyses of mosquito diversity and abundance) and conducting semi--structured interviews in the community, where people are asked such things as their age, family income, their access to health care, if they have ever had malaria, their family income, use of mosquito nets.
 Answers are recorded on data sheets, but the interviews are also recorded with the cell phone for later transcription.
 Robin also takes pictures of houses to document standing water sources.
 Throughout the day Robin records observations in a notebook.